 Data Logging: Logging with a date/time stamp, initiated at timed intervals, by activation of a setpoint, or manually.
-Data stored in internal 1MB EEPROM or in a removable 4 to 128M Flash Card Memory Module.
+Data stored in a removable 4 to 128M Flash Card Memory Module.
 Endless loop recording is supported.

 Input Compensation: Provides compensation to the primary input channel (CH1) via channels 2, 3 or 4.